 Well, these two wall configurations are the foundation of the USA New Wall.
 You can't get much better than this, but we'll see what's Best next.

 The third configuration of the USA New Wall is the Best wall.
 Nothing earthshaking or revolutionary in this version.
-We simply take the two version of the Better wall, the exterior insulation version, and the interior insulation version - and combine the both.
+We simply take the two versions of the Better wall: the exterior insulation version; and the interior insulation version - and combine them both.

 The Best wall has the exterior insulation layer in the rainscreen cavity, and the interior insulation layer in the wiring chase.
 We've just added R14 to our R23 2x6 wall or our R30 2x8 wall, and two insulated thermal breaks for the studs.

 Its really just an effort to bring together all of the simple moves from the other walls, combine them, and extract the most energy performance from these easy to build options.

 • Mineral wool batts, easy to handle & install, superior performance.

 • Non foam exterior insulation layer that breathes.